-Appears as "P-Series" on the operator panel.
+This emulation appears as "P-Series" on the operator panel.

 Printronix P-Series XQ Variant Printer Emulation

 This code system was devised for a series of Printronix printers manufactured between 1974 and 1991, that are no longer available.
 It enables the printer to emulate Printronix P300 and P600 printers.